Sudoku Solving Strategies — Complete Overview

 X-Wing

-A digit appears as a candidate in exactly two cells in each of two rows, and those cells align in the same two columns.
-The digit must be in one of two diagonal pairs.
-Eliminate the digit from all other cells in those two columns.
+A digit appears as a candidate in exactly two cells in each of two different rows, and the candidate cells in both rows align in the same two columns.
+The digit must land in one of two diagonal arrangements — which means it cannot appear anywhere else in those two columns.
+Eliminate the digit from all other cells in both columns.
+X-Wing is the simplest "fish" pattern and one of the first advanced techniques needed for expert-level puzzles.

 Swordfish

-An extension of X-Wing using three rows and three columns.
-The digit appears in at most three cells per row, all within the same three columns.
-Eliminate the digit from all other cells in those three columns.
+An extension of X-Wing using three rows and three columns instead of two.
+A digit appears in at most three cells per row, and those cells are all within the same three columns.
+The digit is confined to a 3×3 sub-pattern of the grid, allowing elimination from all other cells in those three columns.
+Swordfish is rare but decisive when it appears.

-2. Check for naked and hidden pairs in every group with pencil marks set up.
+4. Look for naked and hidden pairs in every group.

 Difficulty Level Guide